jmackrory/USElectricity/README.md

 *Can I predict the renewable energy power share based on the weather forecast?
 *Can I predict the demand for electricity a day ahead?
 *Can I predict the price of electricity contracts a day ahead?

+#Changing Focus
+The initial attempt with the Bulk data lead to getting stuck trying to manipulate enormous data files.
+I will instead try to use the API to get the data I am most interested in for this initial analysis - state level data at the monthly level for many years.
+Perhaps then going back to comparing demand forecasts for machine learning.